tableau/server-client-python/docs/docs/api-ref.md

 `name`  |  The name of the data source.
 If not specified, the name of the published data source file is used.
 `project_id` |  The identifier of the project associated with the data source.
 When you must provide this identifier when create an instance of a `DatasourceItem`
 `project_name` |  The name of the project associated with the data source.
 `tags` |  The tags that have been added to the data source.
+This is a list of strings, e.g ["tag"].
 `updated_at` |  The date and time when the data source was last updated.